 Google displays the Mobile Friendly label next to the website on the SERPs.
 If you want this label to be displayed for your website as well, it should meet the criteria given below.

-Viewport is a virtual space which a browser uses for determining the appropriate content scale and size for the device’s screen.
+The viewport is a virtual space which a browser uses for determining the appropriate content scale and size for the device’s screen.
 For ensuring the same user experience on any device, this tag becomes critical because it is what makes your website perform well on a mobile platform, specifying content that must fit the screen.

 A viewport can be configured in many ways, and here is how we usually do this.